sekwah41/Advanced-Portals/README.md

 ## Common
 * **api**: All code for adding tags and creating addons.
 * **core**: Functional code with an abstraction layer to create consistent behavior between platforms.
+* **lang**: Translations of the plugin available by default.

 ## Implementations
 * **spigot**: All functionality for spigot to connect the abstraction layer.

+More will be coming once we have finished the recode.

 ## Proxy's
 * **bungee**: Bungee plugin to allow secure connections between severs.